Last Updated on August 7, 2023

 However, if the second cleaning run does not solve the issue, there might be bigger issues with the air purifier.
 So, it would be best for you to contact Dyson support and check on the matter.

-Other Issues That Can Contribute to the 999 Problem of Dyson Air Purifiers
+Other Issues That Can Contribute dyson air purifier 999 error

 Apart from dust on the sensors, some other factors can cause the PM levels to be excessively high.
 First of all, it can be because of a faulty fan.
 If the fan does not operate properly, the air purifier will not be capable of cleaning the air of the indoor environment.